Namesake and History

 • The college gets official approval to launch its new master of science in sports product management program in Portland.
 The program accepts 37 students into its first cohort.

-• Oregon Business Consulting Group founded for undergraduate business students to work as consultants on real-world projects for actual organizations, gaining invaluable experience while still in school.
+• Oregon Consulting Group founded for undergraduate business students to work as consultants on real-world projects for actual organizations, gaining invaluable experience while still in school.

 • The Finance and Securities Analysis Center is renamed after a large gift to the Marilyn C. and Gerry B. Cameron Center for Finance and Securities Analysis.